aws-samples/amazon-codeguru-reviewer-sample-app/README.md

 # Amazon CodeGuru Reviewer Example App

-This application is intended to demonstrate Amazon CodeGuru Reviewer, a service that uses program analysis and machine learning to detect potential defects in code.
-The implementation of this example is deliberately suboptimal, to showcase CodeGuru Reviewer's ability to provide recommendations.
+This application is intended as a test case for Amazon CodeGuru Reviewer, a service that uses program analysis and machine learning to detect potential defects in code.
+The implementation of this example is intentionally suboptimal, to demonstrate CodeGuru Reviewer's ability to provide recommendations.
 This example code should not be used in production.

 To get started with CodeGuru Reviewer, follow the steps below.